alssndro/worth_watching/README.md

 ## Setup

 * Apply for the required API keys.
-You will need a [Rotten Tomatoes API Key](http://developer.rottentomatoes.com/)  and a [TMDB API key](http://docs.themoviedb.apiary.io/).
+You will need a [Rotten Tomato API Key](http://developer.rottentomatoes.com/)  and a [TMDB API key](http://docs.themoviedb.apiary.io/).

 * Fill in the details of your API keys in config/config.yml